(A letter from the composer/lyricist/producer, David Nolan)

-Thank you for wanting to learn more about this production.
-Do to a large number of questions regarding the driving forces behind this production, I wanted to provide some additional background info.
+Thank you for learning more about this production.
 The cause is immeasurably bigger than just myself and I'm thrilled that you're reading about it.

 I am a member of the Church of Jesus Christ of Latter-Day Saints.
 Most of the world knows us by our nickname, "Mormon."
-Let me start by stating the fact that there is absolutely nothing in this production that "pokes musical fun" at things which the Mormon church considers to be sacred.
-All "General Authorities" (the top church leaders) past and present are never once mentioned, depicted, or used in any of the songs or dialogues.
+Let me start by stating the fact that there is absolutely nothing in this production that "pokes musical fun" at church doctrines or church history.
+All church leaders (past and present) are never once mentioned, depicted, or used in any of the songs or dialogues.

 Forgive me for being a bit personal here (just stick with me for a minute).
 Around 3 years ago, I cried myself to sleep wondering how, as a young father, I would make ends meet with 6 kids to feed and a recently failed business, combined with severe full-time job instability, combined with totally wiped-out savings (due to being forced to replace an entire, rotted exterior wall of our home, which insurance refused to cover), all within a single-income household.
 It was truly the “perfect financial storm” for our young family.
-In difficult situations such as mine, the Mormon church will occasionally offer a very small amount of financial help to a family in desperate need (only after all other financial options/connections are completely exhausted by that same family).
+In difficult situations such as mine, the Mormon church will occasionally offer a small amount of financial help to a member-family in desperate need (only after all other financial options/connections are completely exhausted by that same family).
 Thus, I decided to confide in the local leader of our congregation (commonly called the "Bishop") to discuss our family's situation.
-After the Bishop required a comprehensive financial reckoning of our family finances, I became very discouraged.
-I told the Bishop that the business which we poured our hearts and savings into failed and we were forced to spend nearly $20k on the wall of the home, resulting in not quite enough money to cover the full house payment that same month.
-In the end, the Bishop authorized a $40 food order.
+Long story short, it became very clear that no real help would be given.
+In the end, the Bishop authorized a food order worth somewhere around $50.
 After a literal lifetime of service and dedication to the Mormon church as a member in "good standing" -a spit in the face would have felt much more satisfying at that low, low point in my life.

 Since a very young age, I have always used (and will continue to use) music and songwriting as an effective therapeutic vehicle to help myself navigate through personal pain.
 Thus, as a part of my healing journey, many songs on this deeply personal topic began freely flowing into my mind.